-The results of the inception score are completely different between MNIST and Fashion-MNIST and some model radically beat the baseline (as WGAN) when in the other methods, none of the results outperform the baselines.
-However, the Frechet inception score computed between test set and generated data gives coherent results between MNIST and fashion-MNIST.
+The results of the IS are completely different between MNIST and Fashion-MNIST and some model radically beat the baseline (as WGAN) when in the other methods, none of the results outperforms the baselines.
+However, the FID computed between test set and generated data gives coherent results between MNIST and fashion-MNIST.
 Even if they are not always coherent with our results.
-As an example, VAE does not perform well with FID when we can see with our fitting capacity that it is able to train a classifier quite well with high stability.
-The FID baseline outperform the other models however there is a small margin between best model and basleine when the margin between best model and baseline is big for the \textit{fitting capacity}.
+As an example, VAE does not perform well with FID when we can see with our \textit{fitting capacity} that it is able to train a classifier quite well with high stability.
+The FID baseline outperform the other models however there is a small margin between best model and baseline when the margin between best model and baseline is big for the \textit{fitting capacity}.
 The performances of each model are unfortunatly specific to each datasets and the experiments made are not sufficient to generalized results to other datasets.
 This can be seen in models like CGAN or WGAN where results are very different between MNIST and Fashion-MNIST.

-Those results show a high instability for certain models and therefore should be interpreted carefully.
-Different random seeds would gives different results.
-However, they show that it is possible to evaluate and compare generative models on their top performance and there stability with regards to random seeds as well as detect failing training.
-We hope that the use of our method will be a step for clear evaluation and comparison between generative models.